 - Increasing variety is a good strategy for promoting moderation.
 If your kids enjoy a variety of foods than they are less likely to over consume any one type of food.
 It is important to remember that even foods generally considered to be healthful can contribute to negative health outcomes if over consumed.

 - Moderate and prudent use of sweeteners, fat, salt, and spices can be a good way to make nutrient-rich foods more palatable to children.
 These foods often get labeled as “bad.”
 Incorporating these foods in a way that enhances the flavor of a nutrient rich food rather than covering it up, can teach your child how to include these foods in their diet in a healthful way instead of creating a cycle of deprivation and overconsumption.
-Try these recipes for making healthy foods more appealing.

 - The overall goal for a child’s diet should be to consume enough energy and nutrients, vitamins and minerals, to promote growth and health.
 Small increases in the caloric and/or sodium content of nutrient rich “whole foods” from added fats, sweeteners, and seasonings can help meet both a child’s energy and nutrient needs.
 Whereas, adding fats and sweeteners to processed foods low in nutrients can often prevent adequate intakes of vitamins and minerals.